• Skip to main content

 • Do not include a photo of yourself unless specifically asked.
 In many countries, including the UK and US, you should not include a photo of yourself on your CV/resume.
 Companies don’t want you to do it, as it opens them up to liability, and there is absolutely nothing for you to gain by doing so – plus, you are making it easier for firms to discriminate against you, either implicitly or explicitly.

-• Do not use any fancy graphic or artistic CV format, unless your Project Manager position also has some element of graphic design in the job description.
+• Do not use any fancy graphic or artistic CV format, unless you position also has some element of graphic design in the job description.
 Most CVs come in a standard format, allowing Application Tracking Software, recruiters and hiring managers to easily pick out the key pieces of information they need quickly based on their experience.
 If you throw them a CV in an artistic format, they are more likely to get annoyed and throw your application away.
 This is not a situation where standing out is good.
 You want your skills/experience to be noted, not your CV format.

 • Do not include your previous salaries.
 This will severely impact your negotiation abilities down the line.

-General Project Manager CV Tips
+General PMO Analyst CV Tips

-Project Manager CV Example
+PMO Analyst CV Example

 Page 1